araffin/academic-kickstart/content/post/sb3/index.md

 SB3 comes with [extensive documentation](https://stable-baselines3.readthedocs.io/en/master/) of the code API.
 We also include a user guide, covering both basic and more advanced usage with a collection of concrete examples.
-Moreover, we have developed a [Colab notebook based RL tutorial](https://github.com/araffin/rl-tutorial-jnrr19), enabling users to demo the library directly in the browser.
+Moreover, we have developed a [Colab notebook based RL tutorial](https://github.com/araffin/rl-tutorial-jnrr19), so you can demo the library directly in the browser.
 Additionally, we include [common tips](https://stable-baselines3.readthedocs.io/en/master/guide/rl_tips.html) for running RL experiments and a [developer guide](https://stable-baselines3.readthedocs.io/en/master/guide/developer.html).

-We also pay close attention to questions and uncertainties from SB3 users, updating the documentation to address these.
+We also pay close attention to [questions](https://github.com/DLR-RM/stable-baselines3/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion) and [uncertainties](https://github.com/DLR-RM/stable-baselines3/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation) from SB3 users, updating the documentation to address these.

 ### High-Quality Implementations